-By virtue of the success of the "American System" of manufactures with its emphasis on specialization, standardization, and mass through the emergence of America production, and the technological leader (partly as a result of this very success), the ideas mechanization and mass production have become development of production technology intertwined.
-The automobile industry certainly did nothing to cast doubt upon the notion of mass production as a requirement for a high degree of automation.
-The separation between automation and mass production remained for a new technology to achieve: numerical control.
+By virtue of the success of the "American System" of manufactures specialization, standardization, with its emphasis on and mass production, and through the emergence of America as the technological leader (partly as a result of this very success), the ideas of mechanization and mass production have become closely intertwined. development of production technology The in the automobile industry certainly did nothing to cast doubt upon the notion of mass production as a requirement for a high degree of automation.
+The separation of automation from mass production remained for a new technology to achieve: numerical control.

 The essence of numerical control is that it makes it possible to produce highly complex parts with a high degree of accuracy, and that an NC machine is relatively easy to program.
 Its programmability makes it particularly suitable for short production runs; it is ideal for manufacture of a variety of parts, each of which is produced in small batches.
 For large volume production (say, several hundred thousand units of a single item), it is usually cheaper to use specially designed (but inflexible) machines or series of machines (transfer lines).
-For single items or for very small production lots it is still cheaper to use conventional machine tools in combination with skilled labor.
+For single items or for very small production lots it is cheaper even today to use conventional machine tools in combination with skilled labor.
 However, with computer-aided design and computer-aided manufacturing devices, the possibility of converting information directly from drawings into machine instructions may make it cheaper, especially in cases of highly complex parts, to use NC rather than conventional machine tools.
+The use of industrial robots rather than mechanical devices to link various machines to each other further enhances the flexibility of NC machine tools.
 An important reason for the economic significance, both potential and actual, of numerically controlled machine tools, is that perhaps two-thirds of the products made in the engineering industries are manufactured in batches of a size suitable for NC machine tools.